sql-machine-learning/elasticdl/elasticdl/doc/tutorials/elasticdl_local.md

 ### Summit a training job

-You have to set right docker environment.
+There are other docker settings that you might also want to configure prior to submitting the training job.
 Please run `minikube docker-env` to get docker host url and docker cert path.

 A possible example could be: